Eligibility & Requirements

 To be eligible to join HM Treasury you’ll need to meet the following criteria:

-- Achieved or be on track for a minimum of a 2.2 in your undergraduate degree in any discipline
+- Achieved or be on track for a minimum of a 2.2 in your undergraduate degree in any degree subject

 - Civil Service Nationality Rules mean we may only accept applications from European Economic Area (EEA) nationals (including British citizens), Commonwealth citizens, Swiss and Turkish nationals